Sunflower sea star

-Pycnopodia helianthoides, commonly known as the sunflower sea star, is a large sea star found in the northeast Pacific.
+Pycnopodia helianthoides, commonly known as the sunflower sea star, is a large sea star found in the northeastern Pacific Ocean.
 The only species of its genus, it is among the largest sea stars in the world, with a maximum arm span of 1 m.
-Adult sunflower sea stars usually have 16 to 24 limbs; their color varyies.
-They are predatory, feeding mostly on sea urchins, clams, snails, and other small invertebrates.
+Adult sunflower sea stars usually have 16 to 24 limbs.
+They vary in color.
+Sunflower sea stars are predatory and carnivorous, feeding mostly on sea urchins, clams, sea snails, and other small invertebrates.
 Although the species was widely distributed throughout the northeast Pacific, its population rapidly declined from 2013.
-The sea star appeared on IUCN's list of endangered species in 2021.
+The sunflower sea star is classified as Critically Endangered on the IUCN Red List.

 Description

 Sunflower sea stars can reach an arm span of 1 m.
-They are the second-biggest sea star in the world, second only to the little known deep water Midgardia xandaros, whose arm span is 134 cm and whose body is 2.6 cm (roughly 1 inch) wide, although P. helianthoides is the largest known echinoderm by mass.
+They are the heaviest known sea star, weighing about 5 kg.
+They are the second-biggest sea star in the world, second only to the little known deep water Midgardia xandaros, whose arm span is 134 cm and whose body is 2.6 cm (roughly 1 inch) wide.
 Growth begins rapidly, but slows as the animal ages.
 Researchers estimate a growth rate of 8 cm (3.1 in)/year in the first several years of life, and a rate of 2.5 cm (0.98 in)/year later.

 Their color ranges from bright orange, yellow-red to brown, and sometimes purple, with soft, velvet-textured bodies and 5–24 arms with powerful suckers.
 Most sea star species have a mesh-like skeleton that protects their internal organs.